Bathurst Surrounds

 Bathurst Surrounds has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 40 projects potentially impacting the region.
-Notable initiatives include The Gateway Bathurst, Pretty Heights Estate, Gilmour Street Seniors Living Development, and MIR Group Residential Subdivision.
-Relevant projects are listed below.
+AreaSearch has identified 40 projects likely to impact the area.
+Notable ones include The Gateway Bathurst, Pretty Heights Estate, Gilmour Street Seniors Living Development, and MIR Group Residential Subdivision.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.